 - The lens is not centered on the eye (see "Step 5: Centering the Lens," next in this booklet). - If the lens is centered, remove the lens (see "Removing Your Lenses") and check for the following: - Cosmetics or oils on the lens.
-Clean and rinse with a recommended soft contact lens care solution, and if the cosmetic or oil has been removed, reinsert the lens.
-If your vision is still blurred, dispose of the lens and insert a new fresh lens. - The lens is on the wrong eye. - The lens is inside out (it would also not be as comfortable as normal).
+Dispose of the lens and insert a new fresh lens. - The lens is on the wrong eye. - The lens is inside out (it would also not be as comfortable as normal).
 See "Step 3: Placing the Lens on the Eye."